OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/backup-using-json-50.rst

-This example shows how to restore the databases from an environment that was deployed using Red Hat Openstack and includes three config nodes—``config1``, ``config2``, and ``config3``—connected to the Tungsten Fabric Configuration database (config-db).
+This example shows how to restore the databases from an environment that was deployed using Red Hat Openstack and includes three config nodes—``config1``, ``config2``, and ``config3``—connected to the OpenSDN Configuration database (config-db).
 All steps that need to be done from a single config node are performed from ``config1``.

 The environment also contains three analytics nodes—``analytics1``,